-The bazalt block with hieroglyphic Luwian inscription had been in the yard of a house in the village of Karaören, which is located just to the north of Mount Karacadağ.
+The basalt block with Hieroglyphic Luwian inscription had been in the yard of a house in the village of Karaören, which is located just to the north of Mount Karacadağ.
 Reportedly the rectangular block was previously used as building material in a medieval period structure.
 The block has been missing since 2014.
-The visible line must be the last line of a longer inscription, since traces of signs of another line are visible at the bottom of the upsidedown standing block.
+The visible line must be the last line of a longer inscription, since traces of signs of another line are visible at the bottom of the upside-down standing block.
 It must have been part of a monumental structure.
 The place name VITISx.REGIO is repeated twice in the inscription.
 It is also attested in Yalburt and SÜDBURG inscriptions in the context of campaigns to western Anatolia by Tudhaliya IV and Suppiluliuma II respectively.
-On that and paleographical accounts the inscription may date to the second half of the 13th century BCE.
+Basen on that and its paleography the inscription has been dated to the second half of the 13th century BCE.

 Click on the picture for a larger image.

 Maner, Ç. "Preliminary Report on the Forth Season of the Konya-Ereğli Survey (KEYAR) 2016," Anatolia Antiqua 25, 2017: 95113 (107).

 Tezcan, N. Şairler ve şiirlerle Karaören, Konya, 2011: 12.